 Feel free to join our Zoom meeting at 7:30 PM on Mondays.
 Contact us or email firstname.lastname@example.org

-You are invited to the new secular AA meeting on Mondays at 7:30 PM in Summit House beside the Thomas Jefferson Unitarian church at 703 Rugby Road in Charlottesville.
+You are invited to the secular AA meeting on Mondays at 7:30 PM (normally in Summit House beside the Thomas Jefferson Unitarian church at 703 Rugby Road in Charlottesville.)

 The core of the Alcoholics Anonymous program is abstaining from booze one day at a time with one alcoholic helping another.
 All other parts of the program are suggestions.
 The only requirement for membership is a desire to stop drinking.

 Many AA groups promote religious belief in God through prayers and readings included in their meeting formats, creating the impression that the entire fellowship and program of AA might be religious.

 Many AA members do not believe in God and many do not belong to any religion.
 Each group is autonomous, deciding their own meeting format.
 Some groups use a completely secular format.
 Some specifically support atheists and agnostics.